 Additional details for new team members

-Documenting debugged issues by the previous team will help new coming team members to save time on recurring issues and know how to deal with them.
+Documenting debugged issues by the previous team will help new coming team members save time on recurring issues and know how to deal with them.

-The documentation process should be handled by a programmer who is well-experienced in setting up the application and significantly contributed to the codebase.
+The documentation process should be handled by a programmer who is well-experienced in setting up the application and has significantly contributed to the codebase.
 The benchmark for any detailed documentation on a project is how fast any programmer can utilize it to set up a running application based on his or her development environment.